FAQs

 • Students may not bring cooking or kitchen appliances, such as refrigerators, microwave or toaster ovens or hot plates.

-• We recommend that students not bring any valuables; The Institute does not bear any responsibility for lost or stolen items.
+• We recommend that students not bring any valuables.
+The Institute does not bear any responsibility for lost or stolen items.

 • Sotheby's Summer Institute expects all students to represent themselves and the Institute in a way that is appropriate for an academic and professional environment.
 Students will frequently interact with art world professionals and scholars, affording them exclusive networking opportunities.
 As such, we require that certain body parts (genitals, buttocks, breasts, nipples, and bellybuttons) must be covered by opaque clothing at all times.